brunocbr/phi-notes/README.md

 ...
 ```

-The above kind of note can be quickly created out of bibliographical information already stored in the BibTeX base by means of the `helm-bibtex` action to `Create PHI bibliographical annotation`.
+The above kind of note can be quickly created out of bibliographical information already stored in the BibTeX base by means of the `helm-bibtex` action `Create PHI bibliographical annotation`.

 Descendant notes (created with `C-c n d`) will carry the bibliographical information by default.